codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/manage-kubernetes.md

 {:.text-secondary}
 ### Select your image
-You can add images built in Codefresh which were pushed to Codefresh registry, or provide a name for Docker image that will be pulled from external Docker registry.
+You can add images built in Codefresh which were pushed to Codefresh registry or provide a name for Docker image that will be pulled from external Docker registry.

 {% include image.html
 lightbox="true"